48 hours in Zurich, Switzerland

 Halfway between a multi-centennial butcher shop and a refined contemporary eatery, August is a fascinating place to say the least.
 The hotel in which the restaurant is located, the luxurious Widder Hotel, is the 700-year old headquarters of the Widder Zunft (Zurich’s historic butchers’ guild) – which explains the subtle and clever touches of traditional butcher items inside the restaurant, from the decor itself to the waiter’s outfits.

-Tip: if weather permits, have your meal al fresco.
+Tip: if weather permits during your 48 hours in Zurich, have your meal al fresco.
 And whatever you do, don’t skip the beef tartare – one of the best I ever had.
-And I’ve had lots of beef tartares in my life.
+And I’ve had lots of beef tartare in my life.

 Go up Lindenhof for the views